Among the One-Hundred: The Black Cat and Other Poetics

 I have survived seeing The Black Cat for a first time by sixty years.
 Here is how long some of principal players lived past their own participation: Jacqueline Wells (Julie Bishop) --- 67 years, David Manners --- 64 years, and Lucille Lund --- 68 years.
 They lived to 87, 98, and 89, respectively.
 These people, for all of wisdom accumulated over combined lifetimes, must have been hard pressed to imagine what The Black Cat would come to mean to a fan base largely unborn during brief time they spent on a project likely unimportant to them in 1934.
 To be sought out by an admirer so many decades hence surely left each nonplussed, for weren’t there pursuits more constructive than long-ago venture now obscure?
 One could ask a bricklayer to reflect upon steps installed a half-century ago and get similar reaction.
 Might this sum up David Manners when tracked down in final inning that was nursing home pancakes and vain hope he’ll enjoy them unmolested?
 Lucille Lund worked also in westerns that stood tall with former boys now old men, some among these wondering too about Boris Karloff and Bela Lugosi, The Black Cat one more quiver in her ten dollars per autograph bow, but imagine standing before this crowned head of cinema, never mind her part in The Black Cat being small and getting paid but pittance for performing it.
 Could Ms. Lund have forecast such annuity?
 As 2006 told, I wrote Jacqueline Wells a fan letter and she replied twelve years later.
 I realize now what a short time that seemed at such venerable age as hers.
 Ms. Wells aka Julie Bishop writing four pages to an utter stranger who revered her for The Black Cat and other things (many other things … see IMDB credits) meant little more to Jacqueline/Julie than tip for a waiter, bootblack, or fan long ago when she was active, but for me, this was a gift to keep giving with each re-watch of The Black Cat.

 A complaint about Poe, at least among academics, was that his poetry did not fit convention, as in being easily taught.
 Movie critics were as hard on The Black Cat.
 As so often a case, they laid sarcasm to what was not fully understood, let alone appreciated.
-Reviews from 1934 suggest The Black Cat was too good for at least its reviewing audience.
+Reviews from 1934 suggest to me The Black Cat was too good for at least its reviewing audience.
 Even among Universal horrors, this was an outlier.
 Experts say it was snuck through production while Carl Laemmle Sr. was visiting Europe, this under category of believing a thing because I want to believe it.
 Director Edgar Ulmer was a sort of Poe for life traveled over plenty rocks in the road.
 The Black Cat suffers, as do all Hollywood films, for being merchandise first, and art a distant second.
 Why isn’t literature in such category?
 They were printed and sold too, with expectation of earning revenue.
 Poe would exclaim to friends about a new story or poem that would finally put him over, prosperity right around a corner.
 That never happened in part because no sooner would writers write than others would steal.
 Poe ruminated over copyrights with Charles Dickens when a couple of times they met.
 Author ownership was also a burning topic of The Loves of Edgar Allan Poe.
 Was Fox editorializing on their own behalf as well as departed Poe's?
 The Black Cat is modern-set, though you’d hardly know it by a yarn so unearthly.
 Was credited story and screenplay man Peter Ruric channeling Poe when he dreamed up The Black Cat? --- because he surely “captured the spirit” as so many others would attempt/claim to do.
 Ruric is another of mystery figures who kept to his quill and shunned public notice, him writing hardboiled for “Black Mask” and whatever else covered rent.
 Edgar Ulmer kept too his own counsel.
 You could call The Black Cat plenty mysterioso just for these plus that most up front of enigmas, Bela Lugosi.
 I knew there was something wildly singular about The Black Cat from first encounter in 1964.

 Poe as mad himself stoked fire come 1935 with The Raven’s Lugosi a crazed surgeon obsessed by works of he who a century past was adjudged by enemies to be nuts, or absinthe-sodden.
 Who but Bela to exemplify demented Poe?
 “Dr. Richard Vollin” is a genius at brain work, but doctor, heal thyself, as he’s over the full moon for Irene Ware after her dance in tribute to Poe, this to make anyone already insane the more so.
 Such was Lugosi’s dish, Karloff along as more/less brute assist.
 Did BK notice back seat he sat?
 The whole of Universal being a “toilet,” as he confided to co-player Ian Wolfe, may have resolved Karloff to let it go so long as checks cleared.
 “It’s more than a hobby” murmurs Vollin re torture instruments he basement-keeps, but honestly, what growing boy wouldn’t like an operating pit/pendulum to deal with insolent playmates?
 Vollin is to his credit a fun host, supplying an impressive tabletop horse race game to amuse guests.
 Did he rent that for the evening, or was it offshoot of his Poe collection?
 Ego-driven Vollin declares “I am a law unto myself,” which I guess all of us would like to be, him wading again into the OR despite having been years at research and away from scalpels.
 “A doctor is fascinated by death and pain,” he declares, and based on my own of-late medical experiences, I suspect he was onto something.
 Swapping flatteries with “Jean Thatcher” (Ware), Vollin jumps the gun by frankly declaring himself “a God with the taint of human emotion.”
 Lugosi never had such baroque dialogue.
 In fact, they are more like speeches one best hears in stupefied awe.
 Ever wrapped a debate with “I tear torture out of myself by torturing you”?
 Lovers Lester Matthews and Jean/Irene are locked in a room which in its entirety lowers to basement level, after which walls close in to crush trapped quarry, except here the crushee turns out to be … but why spoil it.
 Invest your own 61 minutes and know peerless, if not strictly Poe, joy that is The Raven.